 INDICATORS BENCHMARKS 8.
 Shelf labelling is present Grocery chains with ≥ 20 locations provide logos/symbols on store shelves to identify healthy foods.
 9. Product labelling is present A simple, evidence-based, government-sanctioned front-of-package food labelling system is mandated.
-10. Product labelling is regulated Strict government regulation of industry-devised logos/ branding denoting 'healthy' foods.
+10. Product labelling is regulated Strict government regulation of industry-devised logos/ branding denoting healthy foods.
 11. Government-sanctioned public health campaigns encourage children to consume healthy foods Broad-reaching child-directed social marketing campaigns for healthy foods.
 12. Restrictions on marketing unhealthy foods to children All forms of marketing unhealthy foods to children are prohibited.
 12a.
 Settings where children gather are free from unhealthy food marketing(e.g. recreation facilities) Recreation facilities are free from unhealthy food marketing.
 13. Nutrition education provided to children in schools Nutrition is a required component of the curriculum at all school grade levels.
 14. Food skills education provided to children in schools Food skills are a required component of the curriculum at the junior high level.
 15. Nutrition education and training provided to teachers Nutrition education and training is a requirement for teachers.
 16. Nutrition education and training provided to childcare professionals Nutrition education and training is a requirement for childcare professionals.
 17. Lower prices for healthy foods Basic groceries are exempt from point-of-sale taxes.
 18. Higher prices for unhealthy foods A minimum excise tax of \$0.05/100 mL is applied to sugar- sweetened beverages sold in any form.

 INDICATORS BENCHMARKS 19.
 Affordable prices for healthy foods in rural, remote, or northern areas Subsidies to improve access to healthy food in rural, remote, or northern communities to enhance affordability for local consumers.
-20. Incentives exist for industry production and sales of healthy foods The proportion of corporate revenues earned via sales is taxed relative to its health profile (e.g. healthy food is taxed at a lower rate and unhealthy food is taxed at a higher rate).
+20. Incentives exist for industry production and sales of healthy foods The proportion of corporate profits earned via sales is taxed relative to its health profile (e.g. healthy food is taxed at a lower rate and unhealthy food is taxed at a higher rate).
 21. Reduce household food insecurity Reduce the proportion of children living in food insecure households by 15% over three years.
 22. Reduce households with children who rely on charity for food Reduce the proportion of households with children that access food banks by 15% over three years.
 23. Nutritious Food Basket is affordable Social assistance rate and minimum wage provide sufficient funds to meet basic needs including purchasing the contents of a Nutritious Food Basket.
 24. Subsidized fruit and vegetable subscription program in schools Children in elementary school receive a free or subsidized fruit or vegetable each day.
-25. Weight bias is avoided Weight bias is explicitly addressed in schools and childcare settings through policies and practices including mitigating weight-related bullying, teacher/childcare worker education, and size-inclusive environments (e.g. ranges of school-related apparel, furniture, etc.).
+25. Weight bias is avoided Weight bias is explicitly addressed in schools and childcare settings through policies and practices which promote body size and shape inclusivity, such as mandating weight bias training for educators, designing curricula to focus on health rather than weight, and implementing and evaluating strategies to mitigate weight-related bullying.
 26. Corporations have strong nutrition- related commitments and actions Most corporations in the Access to Nutrition Index with Canadian operations achieve a score of ≥ 5.0 out of 10.0.
 27. Breastfeeding is supported in public buildings All public buildings are required to permit and facilitate breastfeeding.
 28. Breastfeeding is supported in hospitals All hospitals with labour and delivery units, pediatric hospitals, and public health centres have achieved WHO Baby-Friendly designation or equivalent standards.
 29. Healthy living strategy/action plan exists to promote healthy eating A comprehensive, evidence-based childhood healthy living strategy/action plan promoting healthy eating is endorsed by government.